pramnora/aws/README.md

 -----

 TEST 1/CONNECT...THEN, MAKE CHANGES TO THE GITHUB HOSTED PAGE...TO SEE IF THOSE CHANGES ARE REFLECTED, IMMEDIATELY, IN THE AMAZON AMPLIFY LINK?
+ANSWER: YES/BUT, NOT INSTANTLY...TAKES A FEW MINUTES FOR THE CHANGES TO PROPOGATE

 This is the new URL address I was given...